Geoff Harrow: Hutton's shearwater – rediscovery

 Harrow founded the Hutton's Shearwater Charitable Trust in October 2008, and with the support of his wife Lyndsey, raised $300,000 within the first year to draw national attention to their plight.
 An artificial colony for the birds, Te Rae o Atiu, was established by the Trust on Kaikōura Peninsula in 2005, with translocations of about 10 young birds.
 By 2024, the population had reached about 100.
 A predator-proof fence was erected in 2010.
 Further translocations took place in 2012 and 2013.
-The Trust now partners with the Department of Conservation, Te Rūnanga o Kaikōura and Whale Watch to manage this artificial colony and the project remains a source of pride in Kaikōura.
+The Trust now partners with the Department of Conservation, Te Rūnanga o Kaikōura and Whale Watch Kaikōura to manage this artificial colony and the project remains a source of pride in Kaikōura.
 Harrow was a committee member of the Trust until 2013 and a patron until his death.

 Harrow believed that there was a couple of million birds in the area he knew, which was reduced by about 500,000 in 25 years.
 On 13 November 2016, the 7.8-magnitude 2016 Kaikōura earthquake destroyed three sub-colonies of shearwaters, buried under thousands of tonnes of rock.
 The earthquake occurred while adult birds were brooding eggs in burrows.
 It is estimated that in the areas affected by major landslips, around 40,000 birds were killed, with a further 80,000 possibly killed in burrows in other areas.